Audio Playback

 Source: Standard notation

-Prefix dot indicates the note is in the lower octave (Mandara Sthayi).
+Dot-below indicates the note is in the lower octave (Mandra Sthayi).
 Spectral model: deeper resonance, lower harmonic-to-noise ratio, fuller tone.
 Frequency = 0.5× Madhya.

 Mandara Sthayi demo — lower octave ascent